Congo demands sanctions on Rwanda, Uganda over rebels

 KINSHASA (Reuters) - Democratic Republic of Congo on Wednesday demanded targeted sanctions against Rwandan and Ugandan officials accused by a U.N. experts panel of backing a six-month-old insurgency in its volatile eastern borderlands.

 The U.N.
-Security Council’s Group of Experts said in a confidential report seen by Reuters that both Rwanda and Uganda were supporting the M23 rebels, who are expanding their control of parts of Congo’s mineral-rich North Kivu province, forcing hundreds of thousands of people to flee their homes.
+Security Council’s Group of Experts said in a confidential report seen by Reuters that both Rwanda and Uganda were supporting the M23 rebels, who are expanding their control of parts of Congo’s mineral-rich North Kivu province.

-Rwanda accused the head of the Group of Experts for “pursuing a political agenda”.
-Uganda called the allegations “rubbish, rubbish, rubbish”.

-However, the report is likely to hurt regional efforts to end to the crisis through the International Conference for the Great Lakes Region (ICGLR), currently chaired by Uganda.

-The experts, who monitor compliance with U.N. sanctions and an arms embargo on Congo, singled out Rwandan Defence Minister General James Kabarebe as heading M23’s de facto chain of command.
+The experts, who monitor compliance with U.N. sanctions and an arms embargo on Congo, singled out Rwandan Defense Minister General James Kabarebe as heading M23’s de facto chain of command.

 They also said that senior Ugandan officials had provided M23 with “troop reinforcements ... weapons deliveries, technical assistance, joint planning, political advice and facilitation of external relations.”